Nice to meet you.

 The business proposal document should have all the necessary components for it to be valid, informative, and successful in answering the prospect’s issues.
 This is a sample of an ideal business proposal that you can thoroughly go through and make edits as per your company’s guidelines and prospect’s requirements.

-How to seal the deal
+Time to seal the deal

-Converting leads to customers and closing deals on time can be a challenging task but it is definitely achievable.
+Converting leads to customers and closing deals on time can be a challenging task, but it is definitely achievable.
 The right document stack and an enthusiastic sales team are a perfect mix to grow your customer base and overall business.

-Sending a well-drafted proposal on time will help you achieve that too.
+Sending a well-drafted proposal on time will help you achieve that, too.
 Proposals that get to prospects faster close faster.
 The proposal that gets rejected is scrutinized more than the one that closes successfully.